skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``asm`` template is used to format the content between the header and footer of a disassembly page.

-The following identifiers are available (in addition to the universal and page-level identifiers):
+The following identifiers are available (in addition to the universal identifiers):

 * ``entry`` - a dictionary of parameters corresponding to the current memory map entry (see below)